CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

 <a name="createsubscription"></a>
 # **CreateSubscription**
-> InlineResponse2011 CreateSubscription (CreateSubscriptionRequest createSubscriptionRequest)
+> CreateSubscriptionResponse CreateSubscription (CreateSubscriptionRequest createSubscriptionRequest)

 Create a Subscription